shane-mason/FieldStation42/README.md

 ## How Content is Structured
-FieldStation42 uses a directory structure to tag content per station.
-Each station has a content directory specified in its configuration.
+FieldStation42 uses a directory (folder) structure to tag content per station.
+Each station has a content directory (folder) specified in its configuration.
 FieldStation42 will scan the content directory and build a catalog based on movie files found in the directories.
 For example, a content directory may have the following sub-folders:

 * MyStationContent
     * bumps